toptensoftware/roundcube-snooze/readme.md

 * `at` = the time the message was snoozed
 * `until` = the time the message is scheduled to be woken
 * `from` = the mailbox the message was in before being snoozed
-* `woken` = present if the message tripped its scheduled time and was woken by the crontab script.
+* `woken` = only present if the message tripped its scheduled time and was woken by the crontab script.

 Since IMAP emails are immutable any changes to this header requires "re-writing" the email. ie: fetching the email, creating a new email with the same content and deleting the original email.